BUYING GUIDE

 The Under Armour Storm ($100) is the best value — waterproof, breathable, and does not restrict your swing.
 The Galvin Green ($300) is the premium pick with Gore-Tex that never wets through.

+The best golf rain gear for 2026 is the Galvin Green Arlie jacket at $299 — fully waterproof Gore-Tex, stretch panels for unrestricted swing, and a 5-year waterproof guarantee.
+For under $150, the Under Armour Storm Rain Jacket ($130) keeps you dry for 90 percent of rain rounds and breathes better than most budget options.
 Most golf rain jackets are designed to look good in the pro shop and leak by the 5th hole.
-I tested three in actual Chicago spring rain — the kind that soaks through cheap gear in 20 minutes — and found the ones that keep you dry without destroying your swing.
+I tested three in actual Chicago spring rain — the kind that soaks through cheap gear in 20 minutes — and the two below are the ones that keep you dry without destroying your swing.

 Three jackets tested over 8 rainy rounds in spring.
 Waterproofing evaluated by playing full 18 in steady rain.
 Swing restriction measured via launch monitor ball speed comparison.
 See full testing methodology